Welcome to UMBS, a unique research and educational resource of the University of Michigan since 1909!

-To use facilities or reside at the Biological Station, each person must turn in an Application for Housing/Research Status at least 2 weeks prior to his or her scheduled arrival.
-Researchers and Investigators must arrive and depart on the dates indicated on their form or notify us of any changes at least 2 weeks in advance.
+To use facilities or reside at the Biological Station, you must submit an Application for Housing/Research Status for each person in your group at least 2 weeks prior to your scheduled arrival (note: students taking classes and REU participants do not have to submit a housing form).
+You must arrive and depart on the dates indicated on your form or notify us of any changes at least 2 weeks in advance.

 Travel to UMBS